University of ancient Taxila: Students

 According to Stephen Batchelor, the Buddha may have been influenced by the experiences and knowledge acquired by some of his closest followers in the foreign capital of Taxila.
-Several contemporaries, and close followers, of the Buddha are said to have studied in Taxila, namely:
+Several contemporaries, and close followers, of the Buddha are said to have studied in Taxila.

+Jain narratives also suggest that Mahavira and some of his disciples spent time in the region of Taxila university.